 Last updated: March 2026

-Air Canada's carry-on limit is 55 × 40 × 23 cm (21.7 × 15.7 × 9 in).
+Air Canada's carry-on limit is 55 × 40 × 23 cm (21.7 × 15.7 × 9.1 in).
 A 40L backpack generally works at this size, provided the bag's external dimensions stay controlled when packed.
-The 10 kg weight limit on international routes is the real constraint — a laptop, tech kit, and heavy packing style can push past it.
+Air Canada has no carry-on weight limit, so depth is the real constraint — a laptop, tech kit, and heavy packing can push the bag past the 23 cm depth box.
 Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Check if this will actually fit your trip →Based on Air Canada’s 21.7 × 15.7 × 9.1 in carry-on limit and real bag dimensions.